Sweet bread with cardamom and barley malt syrup

 - Add the milk mix, stir alittle bit witha a spoon.
 Put aside for a few minutes to let the flour absorb the liquid.

 - Knead for 10 minutes until the dough becomes smooth and elastic.
-Place the dough in a lightly greased bowl, cover it with plastic wrap and let rise in a warm place until it doubles the volume 1 hour - 1 hour and a half.
+Place the dough in a lightly greased bowl, cover it with plastic wrap and let rise in a warm place until it doubles the volume (about 2 hours).